 Foreign workers employed by a project company within the United States are required to have work authorisation in accordance with U.S. immigration laws.
-This can be achieved via various "non-immigrant" or temporary visa categories which are typically based on employer sponsorship.
-In addition, work authorisation might be obtained via permanent resident status (also known as green card or immigrant status), often through sponsorship from an immediate family member who is a U.S. citizen.
+This can be achieved via various "nonimmigrant" or temporary visa categories which are typically based on employer sponsorship.
+In addition, work authorisation might be obtained via permanent resident status (also known as green card or immigrant status), often through sponsorship from an employer (which can be a difficult and lengthy process) or from sponsorship by an immediate family member who is a U.S. citizen (which may be less difficult than employer sponsorship but is generally a lengthy process).